waggle-sensor/beehive-server/publishing-tools/README.md

 This document describes a set of tools which can be used to produce consumer ready data from beehive.

-They are intended to be used with per-consumer configurations to generate multiple views of the data.
+They are intended to be used with different project / sensor configurations in order to generate a personalized view of the data for each consumer.
 For example:

 ```
                                        +-> [Publishing Filter] -> [Data Ready for MCS]